petershin/liferay-learn/docs/dxp/latest/en/using-search/liferay-enterprise-search/search-experiences/search-blueprints/search-blueprints-elements-reference.md

 ### Boost Contents in a Category

 Boost and promote contents in a given category.
-The Asset Category ID is required.
+The Asset Category Name (ID) is required.

 ### Boost Contents on My Sites